Bree James: Political career

 Bree James was elected as the Member of Parliament (MP) for Barron River in the 2024 Queensland state election, representing the Liberal National Party of Queensland.

-As an MP, James has focused on supporting her local community, particularly in areas related to early childhood education, small business support, and regional development.
+In the final days of the 2024 Queensland state election campaign, James made a joke on Facebook about her German heritage, standing next to a vandalised banner with a Hitler moustache, captioned "Even my banner is getting in the spirit and celebrating my German heritage".

+James apologised for the post and subsequently deleted it.
+Liberal National leader and then-Opposition Leader David Crisafulli reprimanded her for the incident, while Anti-Defamation Commission chair Dvir Abramovich said it was "beyond a misguided joke" and "trivialised the atrocities of the Holocaust".

 In November 2024, James was appointed as the Assistant Minister for Tourism, Early Learning, Creative Industries and Far North Queensland.

 Early years and business career

-Bree James was born in Coffs Harbour, New South Wales, Australia.
-She began her entrepreneurial journey at the age of 18, starting her first official business.
-She moved to Cairns in 2003 and started PakMag in 2007.
-PakMag, a free parenting and children's magazine, was distributed monthly in Cairns, Townsville, Mackay and online for 13 years.
-James also founded Grand Publishing, Grand Entertainment and Marketing to Mums prior to moving into politics.
+James was born in Coffs Harbour, New South Wales, Australia.
+She moved to Cairns in 2003 and started PakMag, a free parenting and children's magazine in 2007.

-Beyond her ventures, James has contributed to the entrepreneurial community as a mentor to small business owners, offering advice and inspiration to budding entrepreneurs across Australia.
-She is also an acclaimed travel writer, presenter, author, and podcaster, sharing her insights on entrepreneurship, business, and personal development.